Who is most at risk of an underactive thyroid?

 How can I tell if I have an underactive thyroid?

-If you suspect you might have an issue with your thyroid, you can check by taking one of My Health Checked’s Thyroid at-home tests.
+If you suspect you might have an issue with your thyroid, you can check by taking one of our thyroid at-home tests.

-MyHealthChecked’s Thyroid Profile Blood Test goes one step further.
-This self-test kit can also be performed at home but you’ll then need to send your sample to be analysed at our laboratory where we will check the levels of both your thyroid stimulating hormone (TSH) and Thyroxine (T4) to assess whether you may have either an underactive or overactive thyroid.
+MyHealthChecked’s Thyroid Profile Blood Laboratory Test goes one step further.
+This self-sample collection kit can also be performed at home, before posting your sample to be analysed at our laboratory.
+Once it arrives, our experienced scientists will check the levels of both your thyroid stimulating hormone (TSH) and thyroxine (T4) to assess whether you may have either an underactive or overactive thyroid.

 Is hypothyroidism serious?

 If your test suggests you might have any type of thyroid disorder, you should always seek medical advice.
-The good news is that hypothyroidism is usually easy to treat.
-With proper treatment, most people with an underactive thyroid can lead a normal, healthy life but if left untreated, it can lead to complications including high cholesterol, high blood pressure, mental health issues, problems during pregnancy, infertility and in some cases, even heart disease or heart failure.
+The good news is that hypothyroidism is usually straightforward to treat.
+With proper treatment, most people with an underactive thyroid can lead a normal, healthy life.

 References

 - NHS Scotland. (n.d.).
-Underactive thyroid (hypothyroidism).
-Retrieved from https://www.nhsinform.scot/illnesses-and-conditions/glands/underactive-thyroid
+Underactive thyroid (hypothyroidism). https://www.nhsinform.scot/illnesses-and-conditions/glands/underactive-thyroid

 - National Center for Biotechnology Information.
 (2017).
 Insulin resistance.
 In StatPearls.
 StatPearls Publishing. https://www.ncbi.nlm.nih.gov/books/NBK519536/

 - National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), NIH. (n.d.).
-Hypothyroidism.
-Retrieved from https://www.niddk.nih.gov/health-information/endocrine-diseases/hypothyroidism
+Hypothyroidism. https://www.niddk.nih.gov/health-information/endocrine-diseases/hypothyroidism